Fast, Slow, and Tool-augmented Thinking for LLMs: A Review: Overall Selection Paradigm

 Implicit selection enables LLMs to autonomously infer and adopt appropriate reasoning strategies without relying on external controllers or routing mechanisms.
 A central challenge for implicit selection methods lies in: how to effectively construct and compose the training data across different reasoning strategies.
 Improper data composition can bias the LLMs toward overusing certain strategies or failing to generalize across diverse tasks.

-Explicit selection adds an external router that turns this problem into a system-level policy over strategies, tools, and even models.
+Explicit selection often adds an external router that turns this problem into a system-level policy over strategies, tools, and even models.
 In practice, many production systems employ learned routers to decide when to invoke heavier reasoning or specialized components.
-For example, GPT-5~\cite{openai2025gpt5} deploys a real‑time router that selects among models based on conversation type, complexity, tool needs, and user intent.
+For example, GPT-5 series~\cite{openai2025gpt5} represents a production-scale explicit selection framework.
+Its interface includes Instant, Thinking, and Auto modes, allowing users to manually control reasoning depth.
+Instant is typically used for routine or lightweight tasks, while Thinking is intended for more complex problems, corresponding to fast and slow thinking, respectively.
+In addition, an Auto mode employs a real-time router that selects among reasoning modes based on conversation type, complexity, tool requirements, and user intent.
 However, explicit selection can introduce orchestration overhead, and the router’s estimates may be misaligned with base-model capabilities---both underestimation and overestimation can add errors or costs.

 \definecolor{paired-light-blue}{RGB}{193, 229, 245} \definecolor{paired-dark-blue}{RGB}{17, 121, 162}

 \definecolor{paired-light-orange}{RGB}{251, 208, 162} \definecolor{paired-dark-orange}{RGB}{230, 85, 12} \definecolor{paired-light-green}{RGB}{215, 250, 245} \definecolor{paired-dark-green}{RGB}{114, 139, 134} \definecolor{paired-light-purple}{RGB}{218, 218, 235} \definecolor{paired-dark-purple}{RGB}{117, 107, 176} \definecolor{paired-light-gray}{RGB}{217, 217, 217} \definecolor{paired-dark-gray}{RGB}{99, 99, 99} \definecolor{paired-light-pink}{RGB}{222, 158, 214} \definecolor{paired-dark-pink}{RGB}{123, 65, 115} \definecolor{paired-light-red}{RGB}{231, 150, 156} \definecolor{paired-dark-red}{RGB}{131, 60, 56} \definecolor{paired-light-yellow}{RGB}{231, 204, 149} \definecolor{paired-dark-yellow}{RGB}{141, 109, 49} \definecolor{light-green}{RGB}{118, 207, 180} \definecolor{raspberry}{RGB}{228, 24, 99}